flipacholas/Architecture-of-consoles/articles/playstation.md

 {{% inner_markdown %}}
 Consequently, MIPS I CPUs exhibit the following behaviour:

-- **Any instruction following a 'branch' or 'jump' type opcode is executed unconditionally**: Thus, developers have to manually fill the pipeline with modest instructions (such as 'calculate 0 plus 0') after the branch or jump to mitigate the hazard.
+- **Any instruction following a 'branch' or 'jump' type opcode is executed unconditionally**: Thus, developers have to manually fill the pipeline with modest instructions (such as `calculate 0 plus 0`) after the branch or jump to mitigate the hazard.
 These fillers are called **branch delay slots**.
   - Modern CPUs converted this phenomenon into an advantage: [Branch prediction]({{< ref "gamecube#cpu" >}}).
 By adding extra circuitry to detect the hazard, the CPU discards the new computations if the branch/jump condition didn't meet.
 But if it did, then the CPU has saved some time.
 - **'Load' instructions don't stall the pipeline until the retrieved data is made available**: The second stage of the pipeline (called 'RD' or 'Read and Decode') gathers the operators, which will be used to perform a computation at the third stage (ALU).
 The fourth stage ('MEM', from 'access MEMory') looks for data in memory (i.e. main RAM, CD reader, etc).
-Now, here's the problem: by the time a 'load' instruction gathered the data from outside, the following instruction had already fetched the operators.
-This means that an instruction depending on the values of the previous 'load' instruction requires a filler in-between, so the correct operators can be fetched on time.
+Now, here's the problem: by the time a `load` instruction gathered the data from outside, the following instruction had already fetched the operators.
+This means that an instruction depending on the values of the previous `load` instruction requires a filler in-between, so the correct operators can be fetched on time.
 {{% /inner_markdown %}}

 {{< /float_group >}}